 Budapest, Liszt Ferenc tér 2, 1061 Hungary

-After we checked-in at our hostel and had a small nap, we headed out to the city during the night time where we both witnessed the prettiest sights of Hungary.
-Budapest was beautiful during the night because all of its famous buildings such as the Hungarian Parliament Building or Buda Castle, were lit up and glowing.
+After I checked-in at our hostel and had a small nap, I went out to the city during the night time where I witnessed the prettiest sights of Hungary.
+Budapest is absolutely stunning during the night because all of its famous attractions such as the Hungarian Parliament Building or Buda Castle, were lit up and glowing.
 Everything was like black and gold during the night time in Budapest, and I loved every single minute of it.
-We also got to walk on the famous Chain Bridge, which connected where we were (Pest) to Buda.
+I also got to walk on the famous Chain Bridge, which connected where I was (Pest) to Buda.

-Just before our first night ended, we celebrated this beautiful scenery at a nearby pub on the Buda side of Budapest at Port Beer & Food, which didn’t have anything related to Hungary besides the beer (it served mostly Italian and American food), but we thought it was one of the cheapest and most suitable place to chill since it was close to the river.
-It was still quite expensive to eat here, but we wanted to do it mostly for the experience.
+Just before my first night ended, I celebrated this beautiful scenery at a nearby pub on the Buda side of Budapest at Port Beer & Food, which didn’t have anything related to Hungary besides the beer (it served mostly Italian and American food), but I thought it was one of the cheapest and most suitable place to chill since it was close to the river.
+It was still quite expensive to eat here, but I wanted to do it mostly for the experience.

 Port Beer & Food

 [ Day Two ]

 After waking up early and enjoying the free breakfast at the hostel, I went straight to Hősök Tere, or Heroes’ Square, that was only a 15 min walk away from the hostel.
 I saw the Millennium Monument right at the square, and Vajdahunyad Castle, which was nearby.
 Vajdahunyad Castle was built in 1896 as part of the Millennial Exhibition which celebrated the 1,000 years of Hungary since the Hungarian Conquest of the Carpathian Basin in 895.
 I also saw Jaki Chapel and the Anonymous Statue right next to the castle.

 Hősök tere (Heroes’ Square) | Millennium Monument